joeweaver/joeweaver.github.io/teaching/philosophy.md

-My major task during these discussions is to circulate between groups and provide direction so that the various personalities within the group interact in complementary way.
+My major task during these discussions is to circulate between groups and provide direction so that the various personalities within the group interact in complementary ways.
 Active learners get to dive into a problem, while reflective learners get a moment to think.
 Non-majors get insights from majors, while majors are reminded of the perspectives held by people outside their discipline.
 I often ask students to take a minute at the end of a class to write down anything that was confusing, fun, or clear and turn it in.
 It is very common for me to read that my active learners enjoyed the chance to make their learning concrete by applying it immediately.
 Feedback on the very same activity has shown that my reflective learners enjoy the chance to 'take a breath', or 'talk it over with my neighbor'.